Friday, June 12, 2026

 Same, back view.

-Back view, more flash - diminishes the depth of sculpting, but shows ship at play distance.
+Back view, w camera flash - diminishes sculpting depth, but shows ship at play distance.

 In the flesh with Studio Bergstrom Millenium Falcon for comparison [at 4x scale size!]: